• Pinterest

 The St Patrick’s Day Sign

-I found this cute sign at the Dollar Store one year.
+I found this adorable sign at the Dollar Store one year.
 I thought it would be cute in our entryway, hanging on the mirror.
 The mirror has quite a story behind it.
 You can read all about it here:

 St Patrick's Day sign